π Core Layer

 );

-4. Record Countβ
+4. Record Count β reconciliation_countβ

-Why it matters: Large differences may signal join/filter issues or ETL bugs.
+Purpose: Compares the number of records between layers (e.g., Staging β Core).
+Why it matters: Large differences may signal join/filter issues or DB bugs.
 Counts should remain consistent unless business rules explain changes.
+Example:

 SELECT COUNT(*) FROM staging_orders;